HUSKY: Humanoid Skateboarding System via Physics-Aware Whole-Body Control: Introduction

 Deep Reinforcement Learning (DRL) has recently emerged as a powerful alternative, leveraging large-scale parallel training to synthesize complex behaviors with minimal modeling assumptions and robust performance.
 Recent researches have demonstrated the effectiveness of RL in diverse tasks, from force-controlled interaction~\cite{zhang2025falcon} and end-effector control~\cite{li2025holdbeerlearninggentle} to quadrupedal skateboarding~\cite{liu2025discrete, belov2025quadrupedal} and humanoid roller skating~\cite{gu2026skater}, highlighting RL's capacity to manage complex contact dynamics and stabilize high-speed, underactuated systems.

-However, humanoid skateboarding introduces substantially greater challenges, due to the emergence of a tightly coupled, highly underactuated system.
-The humanoid itself already possesses high-dimensional state and action spaces, which inherently increase the complexity of learning-based whole-body control.
-This difficulty is dramatically compounded by the dynamic skateboard, whose motion is governed by intricate physical interactions between its wheels and the ground, as well as between the robot’s feet and the board~\cite{varszegi2015skateboard, kuleshov2006mathematical}.
-The resulting dynamics are not only highly nonlinear but also create a scenario where the robot must indirectly control its own moving support base.
-This tight coupling and severe underactuation lead to significant instability and sim-to-real discrepancies, causing existing learning-based whole-body controllers to struggle with robust coordination.
+However, humanoid skateboarding introduces substantially greater challenges due to the emergence of a tightly coupled, highly underactuated system.
+While the humanoid’s high-dimensional state and action spaces already complicate whole-body control, this difficulty is compounded by the dynamic nature of the skateboard.
+The board's motion, governed by intricate interactions between the wheels, ground, and the robot’s feet, creates a scenario where the robot must indirectly control its own moving support base.
+The inherent instability of this task becomes even more evident when compared to quadrupedal platforms.
+Unlike quadrupeds~\cite{liu2025discrete}, humanoids possess significantly higher Degrees of Freedom (DoF) and an elevated Center of Mass (CoM), paired with a much smaller and more precarious support polygon.
+These physical constraints, combined with the need for complex leg reorientation and side-on steering maneuvers, result in highly nonlinear dynamics and severe sim-to-real discrepancies.
+Consequently, existing learning-based controllers that may succeed on simpler platforms struggle to maintain robust coordination here.
+Table~\ref{tab:humanoid_vs_quadruped} further highlights these unique structural and task-specific difficulties.

 In this paper, we propose \ours{}, a physics-aware whole-body controller for \uline{\textbf{hu}}manoid \uline{\textbf{sk}}ateboarding s\uline{\textbf{y}}stem. \ours{} first explicitly analyzes the coupled humanoid–skateboard system and derives an equality constraint between board tilt and truck steering angles, enabling physics-informed policy learning.
 The skateboarding task is formulated as a hybrid dynamical system with discrete contact phases, capturing the distinct pushing and steering behaviors inherent to skateboard locomotion.
 Based on this modeling, we employ DRL to train the humanoid to acquire the essential skateboarding skills, including propulsion through pushing and directional control through steering.
 To enhance the robustness and naturalness of pushing behaviors, \ours{} leverages Adversarial Motion Priors (AMP)~\cite{peng2021amp} to guide the policy toward human-like propulsion motions.
 Steering is achieved through a physics-aware strategy that exploits the intrinsic coupling between humanoid body lean and skateboard truck steering.
 To facilitate exploration across distinct phases and ensure smooth transitions, \ours{} integrates a trajectory planning mechanism that stabilizes transitions between pushing and steering, resulting in continuous and coordinated skateboarding behaviors.